chili-chips-ba/openCologne/10.Bonus--6--I2S-DAC/README.md

 ```
 This script adjusts the file paths based on your environment, making it easier to manage your Verilog files.

-To configure the PCM5102 Audio DAC for internal system clock generation, connect the `SCL` pin to `GND`.
-Additionally, it is recommended to use a ~10kΩ resistor between the `XMT` pin and `VCC` to enable soft mute control.

 Next, navigate to the `3.build` directory and run the following command to build the project:
 ```
 make all
 ```
 This command will handle the synthesis, place & route, and programming of the board.

-If you don't want to run everything like this step by step, in `3.build` there is a `run.sh` script that runs everything for you, along with opening the terminal,
+However, if you'd prefer not to manually run each step, there's a run.sh script located in `3.build` that automates everything for you,
-you just need to install Putty.
+including opening the terminal.
+To use this script, ensure you have [Putty](https://www.putty.org/) installed.

 ```
 ./run.sh
 ```

-This will execute the entire process step by step.
-However, if you'd prefer not to manually run each step, there's a run.sh script located in `3.build` that automates everything for you,
-including opening the terminal.
-To use this script, ensure you have [Putty](https://www.putty.org/) installed.

 To generate different audio signals: